mantidproject/documents/Project-Management/MantidReviewMeeting/2017/review-meeting-2017-2-7.md

   * System tests are skipped if changes are **only** in `docs/`, `MantidQt/*` or `MantidPlot/*`
   * Packaging has been turned off by default on all PR builds.
 Use rebuild with `BUILD_PACKAGE=true` to force a package build

+* Reminder
+  * If your ticket is merged into `release-v3.9` check if the corresponding issue is closed when the branch is merged into master

 Questions
 =========